Project Description

 University of Lapland, Associacão de Professores de Expressão e Communicacão Visual (APECV), Univerzita Karlova, Universita ta Malta, Textilhögskolan Högskolan i Borås, Budapesti Corvinus Egyetem, University of Leeds.

-This project will identify, explore, collate, evaluate and analyse existing and new innovative productions, experiments and case studies from the perspective and the physical positioning of European countries ‘on the margins’.
-AMASS, which is located in Europe’s often culturally underserved Northern, Southern, Western and Eastern regions, will set up 35 experiments in these peripheries to investigate the educational effects of the STEAM model in integrating the arts with science through participatory and multidisciplinary approaches.
-This will be accomplished through technologically enabled visual expressions and problem-based learning that will offer solutions to the geopolitical challenges, policy recommendations and developments that will foster inclusive, innovative and reflective societies.
+It also identifies, explores, collates, evaluates and analyzes existing and new innovative productions, experiments and case studies from the perspective and the physical positioning of European countries ‘on the margins’ in the underserved northern, southern, western and eastern regions.
+It sets up 35 experiments in these peripheries to investigate the educational effects of the STEAM model in integrating the arts with science through participatory and multidisciplinary approaches (more details here).

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 870621.